psycopg/psycopg2/doc/src/extras.rst

     >>> cur.fetchone()[0].addr
     '192.168.0.1/24'

-.. deprecated:: 2.7
-    this function will not receive further development and disappear in future versions

 .. autoclass:: Inet

     .. deprecated:: 2.7
-    this object will not receive further development and disappear in future versions
+        this object will not receive further development and may disappear in future versions.

 .. index::